sahithyandev/s2/src/content/docs/theory-of-electricity/04-coupled-circuits.md

 next: true
 ---

+### Self inductance

+When the magnetic field produced by a coil causes an emf on itself.

+### Mutual coupling

 Mutual coupling between coils exist when one (secondary coil) is in the magnetic field created by the other coil (primary coil).